Claire Dean

 La Mamacha Candelaria

-Cultural
+Cultural Interraction

-Every year, the tourist interest for the Candelaria Festival increases, as well as the number of visitors.
+Every year, the tourist interest in the Candelaria Festival increases, as well as the number of visitors.
 In addition to the Great Parade and the processions, you can enjoy the competition of indigenous dances such as the Diablada and the dances with costumes that are celebrated the following Sundays.
 Puno offers a full month to reconnect with the culture and identity through the dance and music of the Andean region.
 This helps us understand that we are all sons and daughters of the Mother Earth.

 As in all Peru festivals, costumes and masks play an important role in The Virgen de la Candelaria festival.
 These colorful representations of certain people take months to make and there is generally a competition for the best mask and costume!
 Learn more on your Lake Titicaca tours from Puno.